Structure of the Shoulder

 Closed reduction (a manipulation to return the joint to its socket) initially treat most dislocations using sedation medication without the need for surgery.

-If closed reduction fails, surgical repair may be required.
 Frozen shoulder (adhesive capsulitis) develops from increasing inflammation, stiffness and pain of the shoulder that progresses to severely limiting the movement in the shoulder.

 Two percent of the general population gets frozen shoulder; as a rule, people between the ages of 40 and 60 develop the condition.